-Dog owners will be able to walk their pets off-leash in certain areas of Del Mar's beach in the early morning hours under a change to the rules approved by the Del Mar City Council.
+Dog owners will be able to walk their pets off-leash in certain areas of

 The council approved the change at its meeting on Monday, Aug.
 6, on a 4-0 vote with Councilwoman Ellie Haviland absent.
 The ordinance will come back to the council for a second and final reading on Sept.
 4.